-A spherical shell around most stars containing numerous small bodies of cometary material.
+A spherical shell around most stars containing numerous small bodies.
 A typical Oort cloud is about 0.5 to 1 light years from its primary and has an aggregate mass about that of Earth; density is thus extremely low.
 The main constituents of cometary bodies are ice and dust ("dirty snowballs").
-Bodies in the Oort cloud are occasionally perturbed by collisions or by the influence of nearby stars into orbits which pass near the star; these form the visible comets.
+Bodies in the Oort cloud are occasionally perturbed by collisions or by the influence of nearby stars into orbits which pass near the star; these form long-term comets.
 The Oort cloud is named after its discoverer, Old Earth presingularity astronomer Jan Oort.

 - Kuiper Belt - Text by M. Alan Kazlev

 In the Solar System, the region beyond Neptune.
 It includes more than 70,000 small objects, a number up to asteroidal size.
 It is located from 30 to 50 A.U.'s and was discovered in 1992.
 The Kuiper belt may be the source of the short-period comets (like Halley's comet).
 The Kuiper belt was named for the Dutch-American astronomer Gerard P. Kuiper, who predicted its existence in 1951.
 In general, any belt beyond the outermost large planet of a solar system, consisting of mainly icy objects (ice dwarfs and ice planetisimals).

 - Oort Vault - Text by Anders Sandberg